-Synopsis: A working-class family man, Christopher Robin, encounters his childhood friend Winnie-the-Pooh, who helps him to rediscover the joys of life.
+Synopsis: In Disney’s Christopher Robin movie, a working-class family man, Christopher Robin, encounters his childhood friend Winnie-the-Pooh, who helps him to rediscover the joys of life.

 Release Date: August 3, 2018 MPAA Rating: PG-13

 Disney’s Christopher Robin (2018) Film Review